Meet the NCRP team

 Senior Associate for Learning and Engagement

 Caitlin holds a M.A. in Ethics, Peace, and Global Affairs from American University’s School of International Service and a B.A. in Spanish from The College of New Jersey.
-She serves on the Board of Instigators of the Diverse City Fund, the EPIP DC Steering Committee, and as a lead coordinator for the DC TimeBank.
-In 2015 Caitlin was a member of Exponent Philanthropy’s Next Gen Fellows Program.
-She is passionate about the study of race and racism, a plant-based lifestyle, and recycling.
+She has served on the board of a local community-led grantmaking fund, the Diverse City Fund, and currently serves on the steering committee of the D.C.
+Chapter of Emerging Practitioners in Philanthropy (EPIP).

 Meet the outstanding individuals who comprise NCRP’s board of directorsLearn More